UserName field is not specified, the user name is determined implicitly

 Version: (assembly version)

-public abstract UploadSigningCertificateResponse UploadSigningCertificate( UploadSigningCertificateRequest request )
+public virtual UploadSigningCertificateResponse UploadSigningCertificate( UploadSigningCertificateRequest request )

 Container for the necessary parameters to execute the UploadSigningCertificate service method.